keycloak-competence-center/keycloak-signature/SPECIFICATION.md

 ### SignedPayload

-When the received credentials are valid then Keycloak will create a [JSON Web Token](https://jwt.io/introduction) (JWT) which includes the following values:
+When the received credentials are valid then Keycloak will create a [JSON Web Token](https://jwt.io/introduction) (JWT) which includes the following key-value pairs (with example values):

 ```